 Those who operate or manage boats are responsible for doing so in a safe manner.
 When someone is injured because of another's unsafe boating practices, they may be able to seek compensation for the cost of their medical care, property damage, and other hardships.

-Our lawyers handle cases involving recreational boating accidents, maritime workers, and injuries on cruise ships and naval vessels.
+Our Maryland law firm handle cases involving recreational boating accidents, maritime workers, and injuries on cruise ships and naval vessels.
 To speak with one of our lawyers, call us at 800-553-8082, or get a free, no-obligation consultation online.